Ray J Claims Kim Kardashian Cheated On Him, Discusses Whitney Houston Death With Stacy Francis On ‘Celebrity Big Brother’

-Ray J is currently featured on Celebrity Big Brother in the UK where he wasted no time discussing his relationships with both Kim Kardashian and Whitney Houston.
+Ray J is currently featured on Celebrity Big Brother in the U.K., where he wasted no time discussing his relationships with both Kim Kardashian and Whitney Houston.
 Less than 24 hours into his newest reality TV gig, Ray J already made claims that Kim K. cheated on him.
 He also opened up about Whitney Houston’s tragic death with singer Stacy Francis, who was among the last people to see Whitney before she died.

 When the topic of his relationship with the reality star came up, Ray was quick to drop a few details about dating Kanye West’s wife.
-It turns out that Kim isn’t a saint like she’d like everyone to believe and he claims that she cheated on him just as much as he cheated on her around the time their famous sex tape was leaked to the world.
+It turns out that Kim isn’t a saint like she’d like everyone to believe, and he claims that she cheated on him just as much as he cheated on her around the time their famous sex tape was leaked to the world.

 Ray J & Chris Brown “Famous” (Kim Kardashian Diss) (WSHH Exclusive – https://t.co/vgLuoNZ5CG #adele #alessiacara pic.twitter.com/wvt8F5LDEi